 British US Pride (2014).
 Directed by Matthew Warchus.
-Britain.
-Guardians of the Galaxy (2014).
+UK Guardians of the Galaxy (2014).
 Directed by James Gunn.
-USA.
-Gone Too Far (2013).
+USA Gone Too Far (2013).
 Directed by Destiny Ekaragha.
-Britain.
-The Hunger Games (2012).
+UK The Hunger Games (2012).
 Directed by Gary Ross.
-USA.
-Ex-Machina (2014).
+USA Ex-Machina (2014).
 Directed by Alex Garland.
-Britain.
-Star Wars: The Force Awakens (2015).
+UK Star Wars: The Force Awakens (2015).
 Directed by J.J.
 Abrams.
-USA.
-The Angel's Share (2012).
+USA The Angel's Share (2012).
 Directed by Ken Loach.
-Britain.
-The Dark Knight Rises (2012).
+UK The Dark Knight Rises (2012).
 Directed by Christopher Nolan.
-USA.
-We Need to Talk About Kevin (2011).
+USA We Need to Talk About Kevin (2011).
 Directed by Lynne Ramsay.
-Britain.
-Zootopia (2016).
+UK Zootopia (2016).
 Directed by Rich Moore, Jared Bush, Byron Howard.
-USA.
-Skyfall (2012).
+USA Skyfall (2012).
 Directed by Sam Mendes.
-Britain.
-Jurassic World (2015).
+UK Jurassic World (2015).
 Directed by Colin Trevorrow.
-USA.
+USA

-1 How far does the genre of a film shape audience expectations of how society will be represented in the film?
-Discuss this in relation to examples from one British film and one US film you have studied.
+1 Discuss how the films you have studied use micro-elements of film form to construct representations of social groups.
+You must include examples from one British film and one US film you have studied.
 [35]

-2 'Filmmaking is a collaborative process.'
-Discuss how valid this view is in relation to examples from one British film and one US film you have studied.
+2 'Films reflect the social attitudes and beliefs of the time they were made.'
+Discuss this statement in relation to examples from one British film and one US film you have studied.
 [35]